-It can be used as a direct replacement for trypsin solution, an agressive enzyme that is demanding to use due to the very small window between effective detachment and overdigestion.
+It can be used as a direct replacement for trypsin solution, an aggressive enzyme that is demanding to use due to the very small window between effective detachment and over digestion.

-Accutase is used both during isolation, and also for the routine detachment of cells from standard tissue culture plastic ware and adhesion coated plastic ware, and has been proven effective in detaching: fibroblasts, epithelial cells and a whole range of other cell types.
+Accutase is used both during isolation and also for the routine detachment of cells from standard tissue culture plasticware and adhesion coated plasticware.
+It has been proven effective in detaching: fibroblasts, epithelial cells, and a whole range of other cell types.

 For recommended isolation and passaging protocols, please visit our Protocols page.

 |Engineering human cell spheroids to model embryonic tissue fusion in vitro||David G. Belair, Cynthia J. Wolf, Carmen Wood, Hongzu Ren, Rachel Grindstaff, William Padgett, Adam Swank, Denise MacMillan, Anna Fisher, Witold Winnik, Barbara D. Abbott||2017||Epidermal|